CrazyCoder613/awesome-vue/README.md

 - [Font Awesome Finder](https://chrome.google.com/webstore/detail/font-awesome-icon-finder/kjejboahkcobalmgldloeinebmbomgog) - Chrome extension to search, preview and choose Font Awesome icons and copy the selected icon HTML code & Unicode to clipboard.
 - [vue-dummy](https://github.com/paulcollett/vue-dummy) - Placeholder Text and Dummy Images as a simple `v-dummy` directive.
 - [Bit](https://github.com/teambit/bit) - Manage and reuse `vue` components between projects.
 Easily isolate and share components from any project without changing its source code, organize curated collections and install in different projects.
+- [Vuenut](https://lusaxweb.github.io/vuenut.org/) - is a component to develop faster and more fluently.
 - [ComponentFixture](https://github.com/David-Desmaisons/ComponentFixture) - is a component design to develop and test other components, automatically binding their props.
 - [vue-cli-template-dev-server](https://github.com/eliranmal/vue-cli-template-dev-server) - A development server for building vue-cli custom templates.
 - [vue-codemods](https://github.com/SergioCrisostomo/vue-codemods) - Collection of codemod scripts that help update and refactor Vue and JavaScript files.
 - [codesandbox](https://codesandbox.io/s/vue-vue) - An online IDE and prototyping tool for rapid Vue development.
-- [vue-dom-hints](https://github.com/privatenumber/vue-dom-hints) - 💡 Get hints in the DOM.
-Minimal Vue devtool alternative.

 #### Inspect